MartinScavone/concreteTSD/README.md

 # License Terms and Disclaimer
 This code is distributed under the terms of the Creative Commons BY-SA 4.0 International.
 The terms of the license can be found in: https://creativecommons.org/licenses/by-sa/4.0/
 Also, this code is distributed AS-IS.
-If you agree to utilize this code, you become responsible of whatever decisions you derive off the code's outcome.
-Yet anyway, if you encounter a big bug in the code or find something that may warrant a revision, you're most welcome to reach out to me so that the issue can be tackled (I can be found over linkedIn).
+If you agree to utilize this code, you become responsible of whatever decisions you make out of the code's outcome.
+Yet anyway, if you encounter a big bug in the code or find something that may warrant a revision, please feel welcome to reach out so that the issue can be tackled (I can be found over linkedIn).
-Please respect the license terms, and may this code be useful to you, enjoy!!.
+Please respect the license terms, and may this code be useful to you.
+Enjoy!!.

 # GNU-Octave compatibility
 This code might work on GNU-Octave; as of May 2022, I haven't tested it myself.
 However, since it both reads and writes to MS Excel files, it may be very slow to initialize and export the results.